 Can we make visitors or customers download a contact tracing app in order to check-in to our premises by scanning a QR Code?

 The use of contact tracing apps is voluntary.
-Some government apps provide a QR code function allowing people to ‘check in’ on their own device without providing that information to government.
+Some government apps provide a QR code function allowing people to ‘check in’ on their own device.
 Visitors and customers can scan a QR code instead of providing their details to the venue, but you should not force anyone to download a contact tracing app.
 You must also have a secure alternative method in place for recording the contact details for those who prefer not to use an app, or do not have access to a smart phone.

 You should refer to government guidance on how to use the QR code function of the contact tracing app.
 Guidance in England states that if an app user chooses to use the official QR code check-in feature, you should not ask for their contact details.
 However government guidelines vary and you should consult the guidance for where you live.

-When maintaining records of staff, customers and visitors for contact tracing purposes, you should only share the information when it is requested by a legitimate public health authority.
+When maintaining records of staff, customers and visitors for contact tracing purposes, you should only share the information when it is requested by a legitimate public health authority, or if you are required to inform a contact tracing scheme about a staff member who has tested positive, and any co-workers identified as their close contacts.
+You should follow government guidance about when you should report this information.

 If you are contacted by a contact tracing scheme, and you are asked to provide details of individuals who have visited your premises, you should ensure that the caller is genuine.
 You should be cautious that fraudsters or scammers could seek to obtain information from you by pretending to be a contact tracing agency.